The K-Labs

 Populational Genomics System

-We work closely with the Prenatal Infection and Neurodevelopmental Genetics (PING) Consortium to understand how genetic variants in people affect risk for brain injury.
-Combined with the model systems above, we can synergistically identify new genes that might contribute risks and evaluate known genes of interest.
+We work closely with the Prenatal Infection and Neurodevelopmental Genetics (PING) Consortium to understand how genetic variants in people affect the risk for brain injury.
+Combined with the model systems above, we can synergistically identify new genes that might contribute to risks and evaluate known genes of interest.
+Further, in collaboration with the PING Consortium, we are looking to investigate public health modifiers of prenatal viral infection, brain injury, and long-term outcomes.